brendt/stitcher.io/src/content/blog/what-php-can-be.md

 Like I said: PHP's type system is weak.
-Type hints only ensure a variable's type at that point in time, and give no guarantee about any future values that variable may have.
+Type hints only ensure a variable's type at that point in time, without a guarantee about any future value that variable might have.

 Am I saying that strong types are better than weak ones?
-I am not.
+No.
 But there's an interesting property to strong types, they come with a few guarantees.
 If a variable has a type that's unchangeable, a whole range of unexpected behaviour simply cannot happen anymore.

 You see, it's mathematically provable that if a strongly typed program compiles, it's impossible for that program to have a range of bugs which can exist in weakly typed languages.
-In other words, strong types give the programmer a lot more insurance that the code actually does what it's supposed to do.
+In other words, strong types give the programmer a stronger insurance that the code actually behaves how it's supposed to.

 This doesn't mean that a strongly typed language cannot have bugs!
 You're perfectly able to write a buggy implementation.
-But when a strongly typed program is compiled successfully, you can be sure a certain set of bugs and errors are not possible anymore in that program.
+But when a strongly typed program compiles successfully, you're sure a certain set of bugs and errors can't occur in that program.

 Because of the goal of this blog post and lack of my own theoretical knowledge, I can't go into details on the mathematically proven part.